govind527/SQL-Practice/README.md

 # SQL-Practice
-These are the collections of SQL questions I practiced while Preparation.
+These are the collections of SQL questions I Practiced while Preparation.